 - Small businesses

-Chances are, there are a number of local scholarships available for students like you.
-While these opportunities tend to be a smaller dollar amount than some of the large, national scholarships, every single bit helps when paying for college!
+While these local scholarship opportunities tend to be a smaller dollar amount than some of the large, national scholarships, every single bit helps when paying for college!